 At London Eltham, benzene trends generally follow the trend of NO_x, indicating that they are mainly dominated by traffic sources.
 Elevated levels of benzene and NO_x can be seen during the 'rush hours', particularly in the evening for benzene.
 Levels persist for a period during the late afternoon and evening.
-The plots also show that benzene levels appear to be greatest on Saturdays.
-The highest monthly measurements have been observed during January, February, November and December.
+The plots also show that benzene levels appear to be greatest on Fridays.
+The highest monthly measurements have been observed in December by a large margin, however no measurements were made at the station from January until mid May 2022..